CaptainFeri/nest-app-store/README.md

-# nest-app-store
-simple nest app store
+# Katibeh app store
 An Android application store for searching and getting information of iOS apllications.
 We visualized data from Kaggle Apple Application Dataset

 ## Detailed diagrams & Documentation
-The documentaions to this app is in here.
+The documentaions of this app presented here.

 ## Usage
 Katibeh is an application including over 10,000 iOS applications in different categories.
 Every apps include rating, review, number of users and downloads, app size, category and etc.